EuropeanOpenScienceCloud/Governance/docs/GovernancePrinciples.md

     interoperable e-Infrastructure portfolio envisioned for the
     e-Infrastructure Commons 2020.

-EGI and other e-infrastructures built upon the e-IRG e-Infrastructure Commons recommendations, extending them to Open Science in general, in a set of white papers and proposals on an Open Science Commons[^7].
-These map key principles of Commons management to Open Science[^8]:
+EGI and other e-infrastructures expanded upon the e-IRG e-Infrastructure Commons recommendations, extending them to Open Science in general, in a set of white papers and proposals on an Open Science Commons[^7].
+These papers and proposals map key principles of Commons management to Open Science[^8] as illustrate in Table 2, below.

 <table>
 <thead>